 - Evaporation turns liquid into a gas; this is how steam is created when water vapour is released from your kettle.

 - Torrefaction and lower temperature pyrolysis are how coffee beans are roasted to create their flavour and aromas.4

 Each of these processes occur at lower temperatures than combustion.
 Although they require fuel and heat, they don’t require oxygen.

 As mentioned above, combustion needs all three – heat, fuel and oxygen.
 It’s also the only stage that involves visible ‘burning’.

-How can we be sure our HTP doesn’t cause combustion?
+How can we be sure our HT device doesn’t cause combustion?
 In other words, how do we know Pulze produces an aerosol and not cigarette-like smoke?

 We conducted four tests.
 The results summarised in this video and post below, all point to the same conclusion: Pulze doesn’t create combustion.